 About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter or leave the heart.

-During examination, a doctor may notice a heart murmur or other abnormal sound, a rapid heart beat, rapid or labored breathing, weak pulses, and/or a large liver.
+During examination, a doctor may notice abnormal skin color, abnormal pulsations of the left side of the chest, a heart murmur or other abnormal sounds, a rapid heart beat, rapid or labored breathing, weak pulses, and/or a large liver.

 Echocardiography (ultrasonography of the heart) helps identify almost all heart defects.